Sacred Heart Cathedral Preparatory: Athletics

 The athletic teams, known as the Fightin' Irish, compete in the West Catholic Athletic League.
 There are 22 teams and 53 sport levels for boys and girls at SHC split into Fall, Winter, and Spring seasons.

 In the 2021-2022 school year, Sacred Heart Cathedral claimed its first CIF football title in school history after winning the Division 4-A state championship game.

-Rivalry with Saint Ignatius College Preparatory
+Rivalry with St. Ignatius College Preparatory

-Sacred Heart Cathedral's traditional rival is Saint Ignatius College Preparatory, also located in San Francisco.
-The SH-SI rivalry began with a rugby game on St. Patrick's Day in 1893.
-SH and SI compete against each other in football, basketball, baseball, and volleyball for the Bruce-Mahoney Trophy, which is named after Bill Bruce of SI and Jerry Mahoney of SH, alumni who died in World War II.
-SI has a significant edge over SH, with a winning record of 53-20-3 for the trophy.
+Sacred Heart Cathedral's traditional rival is St. Ignatius College Preparatory, also located in San Francisco.
+The rivalry between the two schools began with a two men who attended the schools.
+Bill Bruce attended SI and Jerry Mahoney attended SHC.
+The trophy was inaugurated in 1947 and is named in honor of Bill Bruce and Jerry Mahoney, each an alumnus exclusively representing one of the schools, both of whom were killed in World War II.

+The two schools play against each other in football, boys basketball, baseball, and added in 2021, girls volleyball and basketball.
+In basketball, baseball, and volleyball where the teams play more than one game per season, only the first game counts towards winning the trophy.
+The trophy goes to the school that wins in three out of the five games.